Careers

 Influenza is at low levels in Wisconsin.

-Across the U.S. there were 359 (0.8%) influenza detections at clinical laboratories, from the 46,025 specimens collected last week.
-Of detected influenza viruses at public health laboratories last week, 100% were influenza A and 0% were influenza B. Among influenza A viruses, 51.7% were H3 and 48.3% were H1.
-CDC has reported current match estimates between circulating and vaccine strains (H3: 79%; H1: 98%; B: 100%) for this season.
-The percentage of primary care patients with influenza-like illness (ILI) is at 2.1% and is well below baseline.
-ILI activity is minimal in all states; Wisconsin has minimal levels.
-No pediatric deaths have been reported for the 2024-2025 season to date.
+Across the U.S. there were 739 (1.3%) influenza detections at clinical laboratories, from the 57,221 specimens collected last week.
+Of detected influenza viruses at public health laboratories last week, 94.8% were influenza A and 5.2% were influenza B. Among influenza A viruses, 43.8% were H3, 52.4% were H1, and 3.8% were H5.
+CDC has reported current match estimates between circulating and vaccine strains for this season (H3: 75%; H1: 96%; B: 100%).
+The percentage of primary care patients with influenza-like illness (ILI) is at 2.5% and is below baseline.
+ILI activity is low in 6 states and minimal in 44 states; Wisconsin has minimal levels.
+One pediatric death, due to influenza A, has been reported for the 2024-2025 season to date.

-Wisconsin has recorded 17 hospitalizations for influenza this season.
-This is lower than 2023-2024 (20) at this point.
+Wisconsin has recorded 27 hospitalizations for influenza this season.
+This is below the level in 2023-2024 (34) at this point.

 The performance of rapid influenza testing is reduced because of low levels of circulating virus.